-Correct installation analogously to original components and in accordance with the instructions of the vehicle manufacturer is essential for ensuring maximum safety and functionality.
+Correct installation in the same way as for the original components and in accordance with the repair manual of the vehicle is essential for ensuring maximum safety and functionality.

 It is therefore strongly recommended that you have the chassis component installed at a WP Authorized Center.